-The final pieces you want to include in your Philadelphia trip itinerary are day trips.
+The final pieces of information I wanted to include in my Philadelphia Visitors Guide are day trips.
 However, don’t feel rushed or pressured.
 Philly has plenty of attractions to keep you busy and happy.

 Atlantic City: Wanna go to the casinos and try your luck?
 Atlantic City is roughly an hour drive from Philadelphia and makes for a relatively easy day trip if you have plenty of time to spare.
 Just be cautious.
 While the casinos are fun, parts of Atlantic City aren’t too safe at night.

 Dutch Country: In Dutch Country, you can literally go back in time and experience authentic Lancaster County Amish.
 If you have a day or two to spare, especially in the beautiful fall months, then this may be a worthwhile excursion to take from nearby Philadelphia.